wdporter/i-am-that-vuepress/42-reality-cannot-be-expressed/readme.md

-# 42. Reälity Cannot be Expressed
+# 42. Reality Cannot be Expressed

->Neither action, nor feeling, nor thought express reälity.
+>Neither action, nor feeling, nor thought express reality.
-There is no such thing as an expression of reälity.
+There is no such thing as an expression of reality.
-You are introducing a duälity where there is none.
+You are introducing a duality where there is none.
-Only reälity is — there is nothing else.
+Only reality is — there is nothing else.

 **Questioner:**&ensp;I have noticed a new self emerging in me, independent of the old self.
 They somehow coëxist.